Simon Cox Competition

 The competition culminates in showcasing these creative and assistive technology design solutions that facilitate greater independence in the home for people with physical disabilities.
 The judges are looking for innovations that can create positive, practical solutions to overcome barriers in the home.
 They will also evaluate the craftsmanship of the working models and the quality of the presentation in order to establish the most successful entries.

 Past winners have continued on to become leaders in the field of assistive technology.
-Teams explain their project ideas with a video or a live presentation on the final day of this year’s competition, for a chance to win the prize money available for top presenters.
+Teams explain their project ideas with a video or a live presentation on the final day of this year’s competition, for a chance to win the prize money awarded for top presenters.

 Do you have a problem, challenge, or barrier preventing full participation in your home or community?
 Is there some problem in your daily life that you have come across and thought: “There should be a technical solution for this!”
 Are there spaces or conditions in your home that are currently not accessible to you, and you believe: “Someone should design a solution for this!”

-Or send us a message via the CONTACT form.
+Fill out the form in the PEER section, or send us a message via the CONTACT form.

 Generously Supported By